Dolní Lukavice: History

-During the mid-18th century, the Morzin family was very musical, and in 1759 they hired the young composer Joseph Haydn to serve as their Kapellmeister (music director), leading the family's small orchestra.
+During the mid-18th century, the Morzin family was very musical, and in the late 1750s they hired the young composer Joseph Haydn to serve as their Kapellmeister (music director), leading the family's small orchestra.
 Haydn followed the Morzins back and forth in their annual migrations: summers in Dolní Lukavice (referred to as "Lukavec" in most Haydn biographies), and winters in the imperial capital of Vienna.

+Demographics

+Transport

+The I/27 road (the section from Plzeň to Klatovy, here part of the European route E53) passes through the western part of the municipal territory.

 Sights

 Dolní Lukavice is known for the Dolní Lukavice Castle (also called Morzin Palace).
 It was built according to design of Jakub Auguston in 1707–1728.
-It is surounded by a large English park.
+It is surrounded by a large English park.
 Today the palace is in poor condition and empty.

 The Church of Saints Peter and Paul was built in the early Gothic style around 1340 and first documented in 1352.
-In the second half of the 15th century, late Gothic modifications were made, and in 1722, the church was baroque rebuilt probably by Jakub Auguston.
+In the second half of the 15th century, late Gothic modifications were made, and in 1722, the church was rebuilt in the Baroque style probably by Jakub Auguston.